The 7 Types of Progress Notes in Therapy (SOAP, DAP, BIRP & More) + Examples

 SOAP Note Format Explained

-Plan (P): What you are doing next: session focus, homework, any referrals, medication follow-ups, or adjustments to how you are working with the client.
+Plan (P): What you are doing next: session focus, homework, any referrals, medication follow-ups, or adjustments.

 SOAP Notes Example